Azure Kubernetes Service

 AKS supports the Docker image format.
 For private storage of your Docker images, you can integrate AKS with Azure Container Registry (ACR).

-To create private image store, see Azure Container Registry.
+To create a private image store, see Azure Container Registry.

-Azure Kubernetes Service (AKS) is compliant with SOC, ISO, PCI DSS, and HIPAA.
+AKS is compliant with SOC, ISO, PCI DSS, and HIPAA.
+For more information, see Overview of Microsoft Azure compliance.